Psalms For Life

 I’ve calmed and quieted my soul

-like a baby nursed by its mother—
+like a baby nursing sweetly at its mother’s breast

 lulled by the sound of her heartbeat